-A lovely little lens that is absolutely perfect for travel photography thanks not only to its compact and lightweight design, but also because it hosts a neat range of focal lengths, allowing travellers to capture landscapes through to portraits.
+A lovely little lens that is absolutely perfect for travel photography thanks not only to its compact and lightweight design but also because it hosts a neat range of focal lengths, allowing travelers to capture landscapes through to portraits.
 What’s more, the built-in IS increases shot sharpness and as a result, will mean you’re less dependent on using a tripod or boosting the ISO.

-Expanding its EOS M lens range, the EF-M 18-55mm is the perfect fit for travellers using Canon’s CSC out and about.
-The lens is ideal for covering a range of travel photographic remits including landscape, architecture, food, portraiture and street.
-It provides a fast auto focus for enthusiasts and a full-time manual override for those with slightly more confidence.
+Expanding its EOS M lens range, the EF-M 18-55mm is the perfect fit for travelers using Canon’s CSC out and about.
+The lens is ideal for covering a range of travel photographic remits including landscape, architecture, food, portraiture, and street.
+It provides a fast autofocus for enthusiasts and a full-time manual override for those with slightly more confidence.

-Photographing natural and man-made textures, patterns and details is what lies at the heart of macro shooting.
-Use a wide aperture to capitalise on these moments from as low as f1.2 through to f4.5
+Photographing natural and man-made textures, patterns and details are what lies at the heart of macro shooting.
+Use a wide aperture to capitalize on these moments from as low as f1.2 through to f4.5

 Take a look Capture the tiniest of details using a dedicated macro lens